dannywillowliu-uchi/bloombee-batch-inferencing/README.md

-# Bloombee With Batch Inference Capabilities
+# Bloombee ver 0.1.3 With Batch Inference Capabilities

 demo version of Bloombee with batch inferencing.
 Issues with memory allocation and max token length caps.